DaronSusam/PersonalNarative/README.md

 - **Document your code** – Use comments to explain the purpose of the methods and code segments and note any preconditions and postconditions.

 ## UML Diagram

-Put and image of your UML Diagram here.
-Upload the image of your UML Diagram to your repository, then use the Markdown syntax to insert your image here.
-Make sure your image file name is one work, otherwise it might not properly get display on this README.
 ![UML Diagram for my project](<Unit 6 UML diagram.png>)

 ## Video
 [![Thumbnail for my projet](thumbnail.png)](https://www.youtube.com/shorts/NVvjYGwHhmA)

 ## Story Description